-The overall project footprint cannot be considered without including the integrator who will deploy, monitor and maintain the project.
+The overall project footprint in terms of Green Signage cannot be considered without including the integrator who will deploy, monitor and maintain the project.
 In addition to the usual criteria concerning CSR commitments, different criteria will have to be assessed regarding the means and resources made available for the maintenance of the different sites: the proximity of the maintenance teams to avoid excessively energy-intensive travel, the type of vehicles used, not to mention the various IT tools at their disposal to perform preventive maintenance and remote maintenance on the devices without having to travel.

 Digital signage: a great awareness-building tool and a source of productivity gains